 Stomach sleeping, or the “freefall” position, is the second most popular sleeping position.
-This despite being condemned by scientists as one of the worst for your body.
-Being propped up on your pillow can cause strain to your back and neck, leaving you susceptible to pain and injury.
-If you’re determined to sleep on your stomach, opt for a softer pillow.
+This is despite being condemned by scientists as one of the worst for your body.
+Being propped up on your pillow can cause strain to your back and neck, leaving you susceptible to pain and injury.* If you’re determined to sleep on your stomach, opt for a softer pillow.
 This will allow your head to sink down to be level with your spine.

 Side sleeping is by far the most popular sleeping position.
 In fact, 47% of Americans sleep curled up in the fetal position on their side.* Side sleepers should search for a pillow with a high density.
 Again, the goal is to keep the head and neck in line with the spine.
 When side sleeping, your neck bends as your head drops down to meet the pillow.
 Let the pillow do the work!